LennyFan/Machine-Learning/tempNLPHW7.md

 Time Comlexity to compose two FST is O(v1 v2 d1 (log d2 + m2)), where
 > vi = # of states visited, di = maximum out-degree, and mi = maximum multiplicity of the states visited.for the ith FST.

-Thus since WordEnding and Inver[WordEnding] are both quite large and messy, it took a lot of time t
+Thus since WordEnding and Inver[WordEnding] are both quite large and messy, it took a lot of time to compose them.

+-8.i

+Therefore if we hardcode the i